Get Yourself on a Bike

 Where to Get One

 The NYU Bike Share provides free bike rentals to students, faculty, and staff who attend one of our regularly scheduled safety training workshops.
-If you don't already have your own bicycle at NYU, you have a several great options for getting yourself on a bike.
+If you don't already have your own bicycle at NYU, you have several great options for getting yourself on a bike.

 Buy One at a Bike Shop